-An investor may at any time during the life of a Sub-Fund make a written request (a "Realisation Request") for the realisation of all Units or a partial realisation of at least 100 Units held by him.
-The Realisation Request must specify the number of the Units of the relevant Class or Sub-Fund to be realised.
+An investor may at any time during the life of the Sub-Fund make a written request (a "Realisation Request") for the realisation of all Units or a partial realisation of at least 100 Units held by him.
+The Realisation Request must specify the number of the Units of the Sub-Fund to be realised.

-With a view to protecting the interest of all investors, the Managers may, with the approval of the Trustee and in accordance with Clause 14(G)(i) of the Deed, limit the total number of Units to 10% of the total number of Units of the relevant Class or Sub-Fund then in issue, such limitation to be applied pro rata to all investors in relation to such Class or Sub-Fund who have validly requested realisations on the relevant Dealing Day.
+With a view to protecting the interest of all investors, the Managers may, with the approval of the Trustee and in accordance with Clause 15(G)(i) of the Deed, limit the total number of Units to 10% of the total number of Units then in issue, such limitation to be applied proportionately to all investors in relation to a Sub-Fund who have validly requested realisations on the relevant Dealing Day.